3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The interpretation of the value MUST be defined by the owner of the namespace.

 __Note__:
-The producer of a 3MF file is responsible for assembling the values in the \<property> (and the referenced \<scalarfield> or \<vector3dfields>) such that sampling it in the print-bed coordinate system as a e.g. physical property, is sensible.
+The producer of a 3MF file is responsible for assembling the values in the \<property> (and the referenced \<function> such that sampling it in the print-bed coordinate system as a e.g. physical property, is sensible.
 This requirement is particularly important if the accumulated transformation `T0` between print-bed coordinates and local object coordinates is not a rigid body transformation.
 (The transformation `T0` of the print-bed coordinate system into the object coordinate system is given by the `transform`-attributes on the `item` and `component`-elements in the path that leads to this object in the `build`-hierarchy of the 3MF Core Specification (see https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#3431-item-element and https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#421-component, and Figure 6.2 in this document).

 If the interpretation of a property might result in a conflict with the standard volumedata-elements (boundary, color, composite) the namespace-owner MUST specify a resolution to the conflict.
 A producer MUST NOT create files with properties that conflict with each other.